ArnoldDP/OStim-Community-Modlist/README.md

  If you fail to start with a clean installation, the list will most likely not install.

- The game language also needs to be set to English.

- The only hard requirements to run the modlist are a CPU with AVX2 support and ~450 gigs of storage available (you can delete the downloads folder later to save space).
+ Additionally, the game language needs to be set to english and you will need roughly 450Gbs of storage available.
+Once the list is done installing, you are free to delete the downloads folder to save some space.

 | Performance | CPU    | GPU | RAM | Pagefile |
 | ----------- | ------ | --- | --- | -------- |